-Hair loss is a problem that plagues many women, and it’s clearly no longer just a men problem.
-Although hair loss in women is frequently a transitory phenomenon, in some cases, it may not be, and it may be necessary to consult a specialist who can identify exactly the cause of the problem in order to suggest possible treatments.
+Hair loss is a problem that plagues many women, and it’s clearly no longer just a men’s problem.
+Although hair loss in women is frequently a transitory phenomenon, in some cases, it may not be, and it may be necessary to consult a specialist who can identify the exact cause of the problem in order to suggest possible treatments.

 In recent years, there’s been an increase in the number of women suffering from hair loss.
 Stress and daily tensions, environmental pollution, and aggressive cosmetic treatments are some of the causes.
 Hair loss in women has even more worrying psychological effects because the hair affects facial aesthetics and also due to the fact that female baldness is less culturally accepted than that of men.
 For a woman, losing her hair can often mean seeing her femininity compromised.

 Many women underestimate the signs that herald a typical hair loss and rely on coarse remedies with the help of commercial products and ambiguous hair lotions that only worsen the delicate balance of the hair tissues.
 Therefore, in the presence of persistent itchy head or scalp pain, oily hair, or dandruff, it is recommended to contact your trusted trichologist or dermatologist to carry out the hair test in the correct manner.
 Undergoing a hair analysis does not require much effort: the exam is short and allows you to act on the hair in a healthy and dedicated way.

 Check out 9 major causes of hair loss in women…

 It is normal for a woman to lose some hair on the scalp with aging.
 The problem is when an equal number in growth does not replace the number of hair that falls off.
 Some individuals who genetically have stronger hair may remain immune to this age-related loss.